MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 ### Obstacle challenge

 In the obstacle challenge the robot completes straight sections independently of each other, going around traffic signs and avoiding the parking space.
 First it parks out, detects the driving direction similar to Open challenge, then in the first lap checks the color of the traffic signs.
+After the first lap it follows an opimized path.
 Finally after 3 laps it returns to the starting zone with the parking space, after which it parallel parks.

 Simplification was our main principle when solving the obstacle challenge.
 First, we broke down the mat into 4 straight **sections** and four turns in the empty corner zones.
 We also broke down the straight sections into two main lanes, inner lane, which is the 40 cm wide inner space and outer space which is the outer 40 cm wide space.
-We also have a "middle lane", but that has no precise area, it's used to signal that the robot is neither in the inner nor the outer lane, for example in the start of each straight section after having turned.
+We also have a "middle lane", but that has no precise area, it's used to signal that the robot is neither in the inner nor the outer lane, for example in the start of each straight section after having turned during the first lap.
 Our goal was to make only a handful of possible driving scenarios on the straight and corner zones.

 Start of the round the robot has to leave the parking space.
 This is a very precise operation so to eliminate slippage the robot moves at a **very** slow speed.
 Thankfully the robot can leave the parking space in one continuous arc.
 However, depending on the traffic sign in front of the robot and the driving direction there are still 4 scenarios.<br>If the driving direction is counter-clockwise, the robot first arcs out so the traffic sign on the third row can be detected.
 Then the obstacle is avoided according to its color:
 ![scenarios showing parking out with driving direction counter-closkwise](park-right.png)